omar-ibrahim2/Marketing_Analysis/README.md

 ## Project Overview
 This project focuses on analyzing business data using SQL to answer key business questions and extract meaningful insights that support decision-making.
-The analysis helps stakeholders understand sales performance, trends, and key revenue drivers.
+The analysis helps stakeholders understand Marketing performance and key Insights.

 ## Business Questions
 -Who are the highest spending customers?